 When a client is ghosting you, consider sending 2 follow-up emails.
 Though what you don’t want to do is just send 3 emails asking for the client to speak to you.
 Here’s what you want to put in your follow-up emails.

-If the client had a great experience working with you, they’re more open to hearing your new offer to them and how you can help them achieve a result.
+When the client had a great experience working with you, they’re more open to hearing your new offer to them.
+Plus, how you can help them achieve a result.

 Send a freebie